 Affinity chromatography procedure is a type of liquid chromatography used to separate, purify or analyze samples of components.
-It uses the reversible biological or molecular recognition of affinity that refers to the forced attraction of atoms in different degrees between them, causing them to be combined.
+Instrumentation of affinity chromatography is it, uses the reversible biological or molecular recognition of affinity that refers to the forced attraction of atoms in different degrees between them, causing them to be combined.

 Affinity Chromatography Definition